yene/Sparkle/README.markdown

 * Only uses code signing to check the identity, so you have to sign your binary.
 * No system profile can be sent.

+## How to release an update
+A quick guide:

+1. Increase *Version* number under General
+2. Commit all files
+3. Push master to Github
+4. In Xcode archive Version and Export a Developer ID-signed Application
+5. Zip the exported application
+6. On github create a new release with the same version
+7. Test update

+The *Build* version does not matter.

 ## Todo
 * add nice custom github style to the changelog window